0LNetworkCommunity/documentation/docs/archive/proposals/the-0l-network-constitution.md

 **1\.
-Merit**: We are a community of do\-ers who believe that those who serve our community and its vision should be rewarded \& given a voice in shaping our community’s future.
+Merit**: We are a community of do-ers who believe that those who serve our community and its vision should be rewarded \& given a voice in shaping our community’s future.